-Maria Sharapova defeated Caroline Wozniacki for her second career Indian Wells title Sunday.
-(Frederic J. Brown/Getty Images)
+Maria Sharapova dominates Caroline Wozniacki for second Indian Wells title

 INDIAN WELLS, Calif. -- Maria Sharapova was all business in her 6-2, 6-2 win over Caroline Wozniacki in the finals of the BNP Paribas Open, the Russian's first title of the season and 28th overall.
 The victory also consolidates her bump in the rankings.
 On Monday, Sharapova will displace Victoria Azarenka at No. 2 behind Serena Williams.

 A few thoughts on Sharapova's dominant run -- she didn't drop a set in her six matches -- to her biggest title since the 2012 French Open:

 • Sharapova was just "too good": That was Wozniacki's take on what happened and the statistics back her up.
 Sharapova hit 33 winners to Wozniacki's two and finished with a a plus-8 differential in winners to unforced errors while Wozniacki was minus-17.
 It was top-notch display of aggressive hitting from Sharapova, and the Dane's effective defensive style didn't have a chance.
 It was just Sharapova's day to zone.

 "She knew she had to go for it," Wozniacki said.
 "She couldn't just stand there and just wait around.
 First of all, that's not her game.
 Second of all, she knew that against me she needs to be very aggressive and take her opportunities.
 And she took every opportunity she had out there.

 "I found it a little bit difficult because her first, second serve were pretty much the same speed.
 It was hard.
 And she stepped into the returns.
 And even when I felt like she was out there running, she still came down with some shots that were going very close to the lines.
 She forced me to do a few errors that I usually wouldn't do."